PetoLau/jekyll-now/about.md

 permalink: /about/
 ---

 I am a PhD. student at the Faculty of Informatics and Information Technologies, Slovak University of Technology in Bratislava.
-My current research scopes and ineterests include:
+My current research scopes and interests include:

  * Big Data
  * Data Mining